Marwan Hussein: Al Zawraa

-Marwan began his career with Baghdad giants Al Zawraa.
-In 2009, at the age of 18, Marwan Hussein made his Al-Zawraa debut.
+In 2009, at the age of 18, Marwan Hussein made his debut for Baghdad giants Al-Zawraa.
 He helped Al-Zawraa win the Iraqi League 2010–11.

 Al Shorta

 In the summer of 2014, he moved to Al-Shorta. where he finished the season as the league's top goal scorer.
 His performances attracted many clubs from abroad, and he moved to play in Saudi Arabia the following season.

 Al Khaleej

 In the summer of 2015.
 Marwan signed contract with the Saudi Premier League club Al-Khaleej.
 He played 6 times (425) minute for League and cup and scoring 2 goals and 2 assist. in October Injury then ended his contract.

 Al Shorta

 In Jan 2016, Marwan returned to the Iraqi Premier League as he signed a contract with his former club Al-Shorta.
 Al Shorta finished 7th in his first season back.
 The following season, Marwan was instrumental in challenging for the title, he scoring 15 goals, however the team lost in the very last round and finished third.
 He moved straight after the end of the long season to Iran league, without a rest.